mundorum-lab/datasci/modules/data/README.md

 # Description
 > Our module's responsibility is to gather raw data from files and APIs and transform it into useful data for the other components to use.
 Essentially, we take raw data and convert it into a JSON format, which is then inserted into the data bus.

-# Team
+# Team `QR2.0`
 * `Giovana Kerche Bonás`
-  * `<brief description of the activities developed by this member>`
+	* `Responsible for architecting and developing the api-input component to transform into JSON.`
 * `Gustavo Araújo Morais`
-  * `Responsible for architecting and developing the file typing component to type JSON data`
+	* `Responsible for architecting and developing the file-typing, this processes JSON data and send to data bus.`
 * `João Guilherme Alves Santos`
-  * `<brief description of the activities developed by this member>`
+	* `Responsible for architecting and developing the api-input component to transform into JSON.`
 * `Raniery Rodrigues da SIlva`
-  * `<brief description of the activities developed by this member>`
+	* `Responsible for architecting and developing the file input component to transform into JSON.`
 * `Leonardo Livrare Martins`
 	* `Responsible for architecting and developing the file input component to transform into JSON.`

 # Message Types